GeoHutch/basstards-crew-wiki/intel.md

 * Giant warship, traveling towards draconid kingdoms.
 Mission unclear.
 Traded provisions with us.
 * Triton fishers.
 Destitute and near defenseless, were easy to export for a "tithe" but only able to pay in kind.
 Good fish.
 Decent folk.
 Crew regret that interaction.

+### 2021-06-14, near Fiesta Isle (in the Giant Kingdom)
+* Weekly cutters, crewed by Goliaths, carrying artifacts on unclear provenance
+* Camp is guarded by several goliaths and a hill giant

 ## Economic reports
 * We'll need a fence before we get any of these